 If you’re sure that Device Orientation Lock is off, you’re iPad probably isn’t rotating because an app you were using has crashed.
 When apps crash, sometimes the screen will freeze, making it impossible for you to rotate your iPad.

-Double-click the Home button to open the app switcher.
-Then, close out of the trouble-causing app by swiping it up and off of the top of the screen.
-If the app continues to crash your iPad over and over again, you’ll probably have to find a replacement!
+Then, close the troublesome app by swiping it up and off of the top of the screen.
+If the app continues to crash your iPad over and over again, you may want to find a replacement!

 To Everything Turn, Turn, Turn